Project-Readme/ReadMe-EXPO/README.md

 With Expo installed, you can then run `npm start` to launch the app.

-To log in to our app you can create an account or use the following credentials username: guest and password: password.
+To log in to our app you can create an account, or use the following credentials:

+> username: guest

+> password: password

 ## Features